Problems

 Red, blue and green chameleons live on an island.
 One day \(35\) chameleons stood in a circle.
 A minute later, they all changed colour at the same time, each changing into the colour of one of their neighbours.
 A minute later, everyone again changed their colours at the same time into the colour of one of their neighbours.
 Is it ever possible that each chameleon was each of the colours red, blue and green at some point?
 For example, it’s allowed for a chameleon to start off blue, turn green after one minute, then turn red after the second minute.
 It’s not allowed for a chameleon to start off blue, turn green after one minute, but then turn back to blue after the second minute.

-We wish to paint the \(15\) segments in the picture below in three colours.
-We want it such that no two segments of the same colour have a common end.
-For example, you cannot have both \(AB\) and \(BC\) blue since they share the end \(B\).
+We want to color each of the 15 segments in the picture below using three colors.
+We need to color them so that if two segments share a point, then they are not the same color.
+For example, you cannot have both \(AB\) and \(BC\) be blue since they share the end \(B\).
 Is such a painting possible?

 In an \(n\times n\) table, two opposite corner squares are black and the rest are white.
 We wish to turn the whole \(n\times n\) table black in two stages.
 In the first stage, we paint black some of the squares that are white at the moment.
 In the second stage, we can perform the following two operations as much as we like.
 The row operation is to swap the colours of all the squares in a particular row.
 The column operation is to swap the colours of all the squares in a particular column.
 What is the fewest number of white squares that we can paint in the first stage?